HelloAOLab/bible-api/docs/reference/datasets/README.md

 # Datasets

-Endpoints for browsing supplementary Bible datasets - such as cross references - and fetching their books and chapter content.
+Endpoints for browsing supplementary Bible datasets - such as cross references and biblical entities (people, places, events, and people groups) - and fetching their books, chapter content, and entities.

 ## Available Datasets